ImperialCollegeLondon/FINESSE/docs/hardware_sets.md

 used.

 Note that the port names are in a FINESSE-specific format.
-The string is composed of the USB vendor and product IDs, followed by the serial number (if present) and (optionally) a number to distinguish ports which share all these properties (as happens with USB-to-serial devices with multiple ports, for example).
+The string is composed of the USB vendor and product IDs and (optionally) a number to distinguish ports which share all these properties (as happens with USB-to-serial devices with multiple ports, for example).
 The easiest way to figure out these strings is to run FINESSE and click on "Manage devices".
 The available USB ports will be listed in the dialog.

 [Hardware]: ./hardware.md